Release-Candidate/vscode-scheme-repl/CONTRIBUTING.md

 ## Sources

-- [./src/extension.ts](./src/extension.ts) - the main entry point of the extension
+- [./src/extension.ts](./src/extension.ts) - the main entry point of the extension.
+- [./src/paneREPL.ts](./src/paneREPL.ts) - function to deal with the visible REPL in an extra pane.
+E.g. to start the REPL, send a file, s-expression, ...
+- [./src/sexps.ts](./src/sexps.ts) - functions related to parsing s-expressions.
+- [./src/constants.ts](./src/constants.ts) - all constants used by the extension.
+Like config paths, command names, ...
 - [./test](./test) - tests

 ## Build commands